Mr. Alan Black

 Dr. Hough has presented many organ recitals throughout the Midwest and South and universities and churches.
 He is also a cellist and has been a member of the Wichita Falls Symphony Orchestra for 38 years.
 He continues in that capacity as well as being organist at First Presbyterian Church for 28 years.
 Since retiring, Dr. Hough has been Adjunct Instructor teaching Strings Instruments Class and Organ.

 Tim Justus, a Louisiana native, received the Bachelor of Music degree in Trumpet Performance from Northeast Louisiana University, and the Master of Music and Doctor of Musical Arts degrees in trumpet performance and pedagogy from Louisiana State University.
-Dr. Justus is chair of the Department of Music, and teaches courses in music theory at MSU.
-Prior to accepting his current position, he was chair of the Department of Music at Dickinson State University, Dickinson, ND, and taught studio trumpet and theory at the University of the Ozarks in Clarksville, AR, and North Dakota State University in Fargo, ND.
+Dr. Justus teaches high brass and courses in music theory at MSU.
+Prior to accepting his current position, he was chair of the Department of Music at Dickinson State University, Dickinson, ND, where he also taught trumpet and horn.
+He has also taught studio trumpet and theory at the University of the Ozarks in Clarksville, AR, and North Dakota State University in Fargo, ND.

 Dr. Justus was a member of the United States Marine Field Band and appeared over 200 times as cornet and trumpet soloist throughout the United States, Canada and the Far East.
-He has been a member of the Chicago Civic Orchestra, the Arkansas Symphony, Fargo-Moorhead Symphony, Baton Rouge Symphony, and has performed regularly with many others including the Richmond and New Orleans Symphony Orchestras, and was lead trumpet for Carnival Cruises, Miami, FL.
-Dr. Justus has performed at the International Trumpet Guild, Maryland Early Brass Institute, the Virginia Early Music Center and Gulf Coast Brass Symposium.
+He has been a member of the Chicago Civic Orchestra, the Arkansas Symphony, Fargo-Moorhead Symphony, Baton Rouge Symphony, and has performed regularly with many others including the Fort Wayne, Muncie, Richmond and New Orleans Symphony Orchestras.
+Dr. Justus was lead trumpet for Carnival Cruise Lines and has also performed at the International Trumpet Guild, Maryland Early Brass Institute, the Virginia Early Music Center and Gulf Coast Brass Symposium.
+Over his career he has performed with such artists as Percy Sledge, The Moody Blues, The Four Topps, The Spinners, Tina Turner, The Righteous Brothers, Paul Revere and the Raiders and at the Weill Recital Hall at Carnegie Hall in New York in January 2001.
 His cornet and piano, cornet and band, and band arrangements are published by Eighth Note Publications in Markham, Ontario, Canada and Bandfolio, Inc. in Birmingham, Alabama.
+Dr. Justus' students have been accepted at summer institutes such as the Menlo Brass Institute, and continued their training at prestigious graduate programs including Temple University, Peabody University and the Cincinnati Conservatory, and won top honors in competitions such as the Midland-Odessa Symphony Young Artist Competition, the Fort Collins, Colorado Young Artist Competition, and the International Trumpet Guild Solo Competition.
+His former students have become trumpet teachers at Loyola University, North Dakota State University, and held positions with the Tucson Symphony, the Lucca (Italy) Opera, the United States Army Band, the Charleston Symphony and the United States Navy Band.
+Several of his students enjoy successful careers as freelance players in New York City, Miami and Seattle.

 Mr. Gary Lewis